LoronsoDev/Above/README.md

 Above Engine is a game engine for 2D games optimized for rendering big amounts of entities/sprites.

 ## Motivation
-I have always been really interested in the "backend" of how game engines work.
-Previously, I worked on building other 3D engines (mainly to brush up my OpenGL) and 2D engines just so I could see the differences between both of them internally.
-With "Above" I wanted to give a deep focus to architecture, as well as optimization of the whole application, but specially it's rendering side.
-I also wanted to provide a nice and functional UX for the end user that reflects what's happening under the hood in a way that's easy to understand.
+Above is a 3D engine built with a strong focus on architecture and optimization, particularly in rendering performance.
+Drawing on previous experience with both 3D and 2D engines, this project enhances the internal workings of a game engine, emphasizing efficient design patterns and application-wide performance improvements.
+The goal is to provide not only a powerful engine but also a user-friendly interface that clearly reflects the underlying processes, making complex engine functionality accessible and easy to understand for developers and users alike.

 ## How to build
 1- Clone the project and update all its submodules (git clone --recurse-submodules or git submodule update --init --recursive after cloning)